yannis300307/ESG_Engine/README.md

                 print("The server say hello !", packet.data)
 ```

-Note that `packet.data` is a list which contain the decoded data.
+Note that `packet.data` is a list that contains the decoded data.

 You can send data to the server using the `client_send_packet_to_server()` function like this :